 "When the way was open was for transit, the economic condition of the people had improved.
 All shops and hotels along the border were open and people's works had improved.
 But since they closed it again people faced difficulties economically.
 The security situation is very satisfactory in this area and they call this place the place of peace and people come here for picnic.
 Before the installation of the fence people were socially in a great condition but since they installed the fence, it got worse, as I told you before."
-[P77, 33 years old, male, Teacher, Gurbuz, Khost]
+[P77, 33 years old, male, 16 years of education, Teacher, Pashtun, Ministry of Education, Gurbuz, Khost]